SeanChan-coder/hello_world/README.md

 In syntax, only number, words and underline can be found in the name of varible quantity.
 Also, number can not lie in the first place.
 So, the right syntax is 'phone_number'.

+#5
+Today, I have learned the if and else structure.
+Some errors have emerged on my stream.
+The first was SyntaxError, basic operations of this syntax.
+In the end of the row of 'IF' structure, I missed the colon.
+The second one was the use of TAB.
+When I type codes into if and else structure, it is a proper time to use TAB.
+Also, when I type 'IF', it must be pin top grid and the next one can use TAB.